Causal Analysis at Extreme Quantiles with Application to London Traffic Flow Data: Discussions

 In observational studies, one can never be sure that a model for the treatment assignment mechanism or an outcome regression model are correct.
 An alternative approach is to develop a doubly-robust (DR) estimator.
 Several DR estimation methodologies are proposed in the literature \citep{DR}.
 The approach suggested by \citet{zhang2012} for doubly robust estimation for quantile causal effects is not readily extendable to our case.
-However, one can use augmented regression methods considering a suitable function of the propensity score $\phi(\pi(D_i|x_i, \hat{\gamma}))$ as an additional covariate in (\ref{constrained1}) and (\ref{gpd1}).
+However, one can use augmented regression methods considering a suitable function of the propensity score $\phi(\pi(D_i|x_i, \hat{\gamma}))$ as an additional covariate in (\ref{constrained1}) and (\ref{gpd-est}).
 Although empirical validation of the DR property seems possible, the study of theoretical properties is a challenging problem under the current set-up.
 One can further develop a new doubly robust estimation methodology based on the targeted maximum likelihood approach considered by \citet{Diaz_2017}.

 We have used the proposed method to analyse the effect of London Cycle Superhighways.
-Our results suggest that the introduction of Cycle Superhighways can increase traffic flow in the extremes, encouraging further research and a cautious approach for any possible extension of Cycle Superhighways in metropolitan cities like London, which are heavily affected by congestion.
+Our results suggest that the introduction of Cycle Superhighways can increase extreme traffic flow, encouraging further research and cautious approaches for any possible extension of Cycle Superhighways in metropolitan cities like London, which are heavily affected by congestion.
+In this context, it would be an interesting problem to develop a statistical framework that can be used to derive inference for quantile causal effects incorporating both pre-intervention and post-intervention data as discussed in \citet{Bhuyan2021}.
 Also, it is of great interest for general public and epidemiologists, particularly in light of the increase in cycling and the recent proliferation of emergency cycle lanes to support safe community during the pandemic.
-Despite these interventions, we are also seeing more commuting by private vehicles as people are trying to avoid public transport \citep{Forbes}, hence an understanding of impact on cycle lanes on congestion is vital.
+Despite these interventions, we are also seeing more commuting by private vehicles as people are trying to avoid public transport \citep{Forbes}, hence an understanding of their impact on cycle lanes on congestion is important.